treep78/ember-resources/README.md

 1. Clone this [Rails API repo](https://github.com/ga-wdi-boston/ember-resources-api)
      into a separate directory on your machine.
 1. Run `bundle install` inside the Rails API repo.
+1. Run `rake db:create`, `rake db:migrate`, and `rake db:example:all` to set up
+     the Rails API's database.

 ## ember-data and CRUD